tudo-physik-e4/MCBench/README.md

 ## List of metrics
-The following metrics can be used to compare custom generated MC samples to IID samples.
+The following metrics are available to compare custom generated MC samples to IID samples.

 ### One-sample metrics
 - Marginal mean: `marginal_mean()`